dougbtv/seamless-static-route-cni/README.md

     }'
 ```

-Now create a pod that references it:
+Now create a pod that references it, note that this uses the **k8s.v1.cni.cncf.io/alternate-networks** -- which is for the overridden Multus.

 ```
 apiVersion: v1